|For the eggplant boats|

 Add the finely chopped walnuts, rice, water, and pomegranate syrup to the saucepan and slowly bring to a boil.

 Set aside a few walnuts to use as a garnish.
 The original recipe doesn’t call for brown rice.
-But in order to reduce the fat content, we have used 300 g brown rice and 200 g walnuts instead of 500 g walnuts.
+But in order to reduce the fat content, we used 100 g brown rice and 200 g walnuts instead of 300 g walnuts (for 4 servings).

 Season with salt and pepper and then let simmer on low heat for 30–45 minutes, stirring occasionally.

-If necessary, add 100 ml water.
+If necessary, add 100 mL water (for 4 servings).
 The filling shouldn’t be liquidy, but it should be moist.
 If there is extra water in the filling, simple let simmer unconvered for a few minutes until the water evaporates.

 While the mixture is cooking, you can continue with the pomegranates.
 You will need about 100 g of pomegranate seeds, which should be carefully extracted from the fruit.